“Deliciously dark undertones and an overriding bite that sets the London trio leagues apart from their local scene”

 Kerrang!
 Magazine, March 2014.

-“The Seattle sound has always been are our common ground,” laughs DeadSet frontman Kenny Boyle, speaking of his and drummer Jon Abbey’s mutual love of 90s rock.
-“I’m a Pearl Jam man, he’s more Soundgarden ,” he continues.
+“The Seattle sound has always been are our common ground,” laughs DeadSet frontman Kenny Boyle, “I’m a Pearl Jam man, and there's Soundgarden & Pilots in there too ,” he continues.

 It’s no coincidence then that it’s in the midst of these bastions of American rock, that DeadSet draws their powerful, raw sound.

-Having laid their roots in previous bands in the thriving Southampton music scene, Kenny and Jon relocated to London.
-Since then the band, completed by bassist, Alex Lorenzo, and Michael Thomas Ryan on keys and guitar, have wasted little time honing their notoriously buzzing live show on stages across the city, from the O2 Islington Academy to the iconic basements of The Borderline and The 100 Club – drawing the attention of Kerrang! magazine on their way.
+Having laid their roots in previous bands in the thriving Southampton music scene, this is the third reincarnation of the outfit, and it keeps getting better.
+They have wasted little time honing their notoriously buzzing live show on stages across the city, from the O2 Islington Academy to the iconic basements of The Borderline and The 100 Club – drawing the attention of Kerrang! magazine on their way.

 “It used to take me a bottle of Jack to feel easy onstage,” grins Kenny.
 “Nowadays though, we just go out there all guns blazing.
 We’re the same in the studio, too.”